aicrumb/aicrumb/README.md

 # Crumb's AI Projects

 Hi there!
 I am an experienced independent machine learning researcher and programmer, with a passion for advancing the field through innovative experiments and cutting-edge technology.
 I don't use Github often, you can follow my work on Twitter at https://twitter.com/aicrumb, or check out my contributions on Hugging Face at https://hf.co/crumb.
 I use she/xe pronouns.
-Thank you for visiting my page, apologies for the mess.
+Apologies for the mess.

 Here are a few of the projects I've been working on lately:
 ### Doohickey